vedang/vedang.me/components/content/resources/content/gene-kim-the-four-types-of-work.md

 -   **Internal IT Projects** : Release Automation, QA Automation, Developer Tooling and other internal enablers.
 Mostly un-tracked and invisible, but crucial to long-term success.

--   **Updates and Changes** : Generally generated from above to categories of work.
+-   **Updates and Changes** : Generally generated from above two categories of work.
 Introduces delay as breadth of existing surface area increases.

 -   **Unplanned Work** : Fire-fighting at all levels of the company.
 Ruins planned work, so root causes need to be aggressively remediated.